Thedu: Production

 This is the second film of director Eeshwar after Inaya Thalaimurai (2016).
-Sanjay, who has performed negative roles, debuts as a hero in this film.
+Sanjay, who performed negative roles, debuted as a hero in this film.
 Meghana, who was last seen in Uruthikol (2017), plays his love interest.
 Sivakasi Murugesan became a producer with this film and also plays the antagonist.

-Release
+Reception

-The Times of India gave the film one out of five stars and wrote that "One wonders why films like Thedu are made as it doesn’t have a aspect which is worth holding the attention of viewers".. "cinematography" using live lights and done the Job very well by using simple equipments what he have from production side....
+The Times of India gave the film one out of five stars and wrote that "One wonders why films like Thedu are made as it doesn't have a single aspect which is worth holding the attention of viewers".
 A reviewer from Maalai Malar gave the film a negative review.